Nothing to Declare (short story): Plot

-“Nothing to Declare” is set in New Orleans during Mardi Gras.
+"Nothing to Declare" is set in New Orleans during Mardi Gras.
 The story is narrated in the first-person by male protagonist Sandy McGuinness.

-In his mid-fifties, McGuinness is an attorney for a firm that insures and finances Supertanker operations.
+In his mid-fifties, McGuinness is an attorney for a firm that insures and finances supertanker operations.
 He lives in New Orleans with his wife, Pricilla, and their two teenage children.

-At an afternoon business luncheon, McGuinness notices among his tipsy associates an attractive older woman he vaguely recognizes, addressed by the men jocularly as “Miss Nail.”
+At an afternoon business luncheon, McGuinness notices among his tipsy associates an attractive older woman he vaguely recognizes, addressed by the men jocularly as "Miss Nail".
 She had arrived with a client, now departed, and she, too, is intoxicated.
 Her glance confirms that she recognizes McGuinness.

 In a brief flashback, McGuinness recalls that he had known her as Barbara when they attended Ithaca thirty-five years ago in 1981.
-Both of them have upper-middle-class backgrounds: her parents were “exotic” artists, his a more conventional family comprising a teacher and a lawyer.
+Both of them have upper-middle-class backgrounds: her parents were "exotic" artists, his a more conventional family comprising a teacher and a lawyer.

-Then both 20-years-of-age, McGuinness was infatuated with Barbara.
+Then both 20 years old, McGuinness was infatuated with Barbara.
 They booked a budget flight to Reykjavík for spring break. and enjoy a sojourned in a sod hut on a remote fiord, making love.
 Barbara invents a whimsical genealogy for her family: Her fictional father is of Navaho ancestry and a blacklisted film director; her mother a French courtesan.
 She admits to lesbian affairs.
 Each secretly evaluates one another as potential life mates.

 Considering a career as a veterinarian, McGuinness takes leave; Barbara remains on the island to study Icelandic mythical sagas.
-She tells him on parting: “You know, sweetheart, we don’t want anyone else once we know who we are.
-It’s a very hard choice to make.”
+She tells him on parting: "You know, sweetheart, we don't want anyone else once we know who we are.
+It's a very hard choice to make."
 McGuinnis dismisses the remark and departs without regret.

-McGuinness remains vaguely aware of Barbara’s apparently conventional life trajectory in the ensuing years.
+McGuinness remains vaguely aware of Barbara's apparently conventional life trajectory in the ensuing years.
 He relegates their Iceland tryst to mere footnotes about an adventure he had with a girl.

 The narrative returns to New Orleans.
-“Miss Nail,” identifies herself as Alix.
+"Miss Nail" identifies herself as Alix.
 Nonetheless, McGuinness admits to himself she is indeed the Barbara of his youth.
 Her remarks suggest that she serves an expensive escort for well-heeled clients in the commercial industry.
 Alix confesses that she had tracked him to New Orleans, and invites him to take a walk outdoors among the carnival revelers.

 McGuinnis is loath to admit to himself that he has perhaps thought of Barbara/Alix every day for the past 35 years.

 As they walk, she asks if she may kiss him, and McGuinness declines.
 Their small talk is laden with innuendo and regret.

-Rather than accept Barbara’s invitation to her hotel suite, McGuinnis dutifully departs for a scheduled rendezvous with his wife Pricilla.
+Rather than accept Barbara's invitation to her hotel suite, McGuinnis dutifully departs for a scheduled rendezvous with Pricilla.